samsledje/markdown-media-tracker/README.md

 - Selection Mode: Toggle selection to batch-edit or delete multiple items.
 - Customize: Click "Customize Style" (bottom-right) to change card size and theme colors.

+## Import & Export CSV

+- Export CSV: When you've selected a directory, click the "Export CSV" button in the header to download a CSV snapshot of your current library.
+Fields include title, type, author/director, year, rating, read/watched dates, tags, cover URL, and notes.
+- Import CSV: Click "Import CSV" and choose a CSV file exported from this app or a supported service.
+The app attempts to detect common formats (Goodreads for books, Letterboxd for movies) and will map columns to the internal item fields.
+Imported items are saved as individual `.md` files in the selected directory.
+- Goodreads: Export your "Bookshelf" CSV from Goodreads (My Books → Import/Export).
+The importer will look for columns like "Title", "Author", "My Rating", "My Review", and "Date Read" and map them to items.
+- Letterboxd: Export your CSV from Letterboxd (Settings → Data → Export).
+The importer will look for columns like "Name", "Year", "Your Rating", and "Date Watched" and map them to movie items.

+The importer uses simple heuristics and may not perfectly map every custom CSV.
+Review imported items and edit any missing details.
+Basic deduplication is performed by matching Title + Author; duplicates will be skipped.
+If your browser doesn't support the File System Access API, import will prompt you to select a directory first or use the `data/` folder as a fallback.

 ## Demo Screenshots

 ### Select directory screen